varvet/econfig/README.md

 4. YAML files
 5. OSX Keychain

-This allows you to set up econfig on most kinds of hosting solutions (EngineYard, Heroku, etc) without any additional effort, and to switch between them easily.
+This allows you to set up Econfig on most kinds of hosting solutions (EngineYard, Heroku, etc) without any additional effort, and to switch between them easily.
 The options are listed in descending order of preference.